 Remember those sweet potato noodles from last week?

 Well, now that I’m thoroughly enjoying the art of spiralizing sweet potatoes, I am constantly dreaming up new recipes that use these glorious noodles.
 You’ll start seeing some of them pop up here and there and today is no exception; I’ve got my first (well, second) sweet potato noodle recipe for y’all.

 I’ve been making Vietnamese spring rolls for years.
 After first discovering these rice paper wrappers at my local grocery store and realizing that they, too, can be made at home, I started experimenting right away.
 Vietnamese spring rolls are traditionally filled with vegetables, protein, noodles, and fresh herbs.
 The good news is that spring rolls are incredibly versatile, meaning you can mix and match as you please.

 - Vermicelli Noodles

 While I love spring rolls that are stuffed full of vermicelli noodles, I wanted to make a healthier (lower glycemic) version.
 And so, for these vegan spring rolls, I used…you guessed it… sweet potato noodles.
-These noodles provide more flavor, nutrients, a delicious crunch, and beautiful color that makes these particular spring rolls something truly special.
+These noodles provide more flavor, nutrients, a delicious crunch, and beautiful color that makes these spring rolls something truly special.

 Read by how to make sweet potato noodles here.